linode/docs/docs/applications/development/install-gogs-on-debian-jessie.md

         sudo apt-get install -y git

-4. We will install Go and Gogs under the user `git`.
-Create the user:
+4. When you install Go and Gogs, it will be under the user `git`.
+So, create that user:

         sudo adduser --disabled-login --gecos 'Gogs' git